QGIS: Refine Your Maps for Reporting and Publication

 • Add a Legend your map by clicking the Add Legend icon in the left menu, or navigating Add Item > Add Legend

-• Under Legend Items untick Auto update
+• In the Item Properties panel, under Legend Items untick Auto update

 • Click the drop down next to Artefacts, select the empty item, and then click the red – to remove it

-• Remove the Imagery and the OpenStreetMap layer too
+• Remove the Imagery layers too

 • Right click on Artefacts and select Hidden, we don’t need to see the group name